We provide private consultation for individuals

 Although there are organizations and groups that are focused on providing help and support for contact sports and veterans with TBI, head injury, and potential CTE, there are few specifically focused on domestic violence victims, thrivers, and survivors.
 When contacting these groups, you might find yourself advocating for yourself or your loved one.
 These are some groups that can offer support for domestic violence victims, survivors, and thrivers living with TBI, brain trauma, or potential CTE, their families, caregivers, and loved ones:

-Brain Injury Association of America – National Brain Injury Information, call 1-800-444-6443, or Find a Brain Injury Association in your state
+Brain Injury Association of America – National Brain Injury Information, call 1-800-444-6443, or Find a Brain Injury Association in your state.
+Read Personal Stories from people affected by TBIs.

 National Association of State Head Injury Administrators – Get information on programs in your state